ait-testbed/attackmate/README.md

 AttackMate should only be executed against own test or training systems.
 For this reason, every software bug is treated equally, regardless of whether it is security relevant or not.

+*Please note that AttackMate could easily executed in a dangerous way.
+For example by parsing the RESULT_STDOUT of a malicious server.
+The server response could lead to a command injection.
+Keep this in mind!

 ## License